Tooth Sensitivity: Facts and New Research for Dental Professionals

 Often diagnosed as dentin hypersensitivity, tooth sensitivity continues to be one of the most vocal concerns of dental patients.
 They often complain of pain when eating or drinking hot or cold foods, or report sensitivity when breathing through their mouth.
 It affects individuals of all ages and health considerations - even those with otherwise perfect teeth.

-According to recent research, the prevalence of dentin hypersensitivity among adults may be as high as 11,5 percent , and may be even higher when we factor in undiagnosed cases.
-Because pain is subjective and each person is unique, there are management techniques and products specifically targeted for individuals with sensitive teeth.
+According to recent research, the prevalence of dentin hypersensitivity among adults may be as high as 11,5 percent , and maybe even higher when we factor in undiagnosed cases.
+Because pain is subjective and each person is unique, there are management techniques and products specifically targeted at individuals with sensitive teeth.
 We’ll explore the current state of tooth sensitivity facts, stats and new research below.

 Tooth sensitivity symptoms